 I hopped off from the Coléoptère, trying to ignore the faint smell of organic fuel, mutated gooseberries, ancient salt and rotting trees the wind carried towards us, above the dead marshes of what had once been the eastern shore of northern America.
 This place had been a city.
 I could see the tips of old buildings peeking through the thick cover of the swamp, separated by phantom streets and, here and there, the grey-brown tops of sunken cars.
 No one had come here since the end of the industrial era.
 So, I thought.
 This is the place I will have to work with.

 The Blue Court, formerly known as the Office of Environmental Reclamation, is the Office of State that is dedicated to coordinating the delicate task of reclaiming the various lost zones on Earth, all the while preserving healthy ecosystems.
 The Blue Court is focused on long-term operations.
-In healthy regions, the Blue Court operates as an advisor, providing scientific, financial and logistical support to USRE-sanctioned initiatives, as well as keeping human activities in check and, if need be, relaying its observations to Offices with legal power such as the Open Hand.
-In more compromised ecosystems, the Blue Court handles “Reclamation Zones”, i.e the regions where the USRE tries (sometimes desperately) to stem the tide of ecosystem collapse, slow-burning industrial disasters and autonomous weaponry left over from earlier ages.
+In healthy regions, the Blue Court operates as an advisor, providing scientific, financial and logistical support to USRE-sanctioned conservation initiatives.
+In more compromised ecosystems, the Blue Court handles “Reclamation Zones”, i.e the regions where the USRE tries (sometimes desperately) to stem the tide of ecosystemic collapse, slow-burning industrial disasters and autonomous weaponry left over from earlier ages.
 These places are de facto administered by the Blue Court, though it sometimes relinquishes this authority when local knowledge is more valuable than direct, top-down action.
-In Reclamation Zones as well as healthy ecosystems, the Blue Court is the entity that represents the rivers, lakes, mountain ranges, forests and other natural elements that USRE law considers as legal persons.
+In trials and judicial procedures, the Blue Court represents the rivers, lakes, mountain ranges, forests and other natural elements that USRE law considers as legal persons.

 THE OFFICE OF INFRASTRUCTURE